 For example, if there is a benzyl group and a nitro group in the molecule, both substituents will be reduced by catalytic reduction.
 To reduce only one of the substituents, an alternative synthesis method must be considered.
 Remembering the reduction reactions possible by catalytic hydrogenation will allow you to choose the best synthesis method.

 One method of synthesis used in all organic chemistry laboratories is catalytic reduction.
-Use catalytic hydrogenation to get the desired compounds.
+Try to use catalytic hydrogenation to obtain your target compounds.